dotnet-foundation/content/README.md

 # Content amplification and creation
-This repo is for submitting content for social amplification as well as content creation (i.e. blog, website, social).
+This repo is for submitting content for social amplification (i.e. blog, website, social).
 To get started [submit an issue](https://github.com/dotnet-foundation/content/issues/new/choose).

 There are two types of issues you can choose from
 - Amplification request (Newsletter & Socials)